gw2efficiency/recipe-calculation/README.md

 // The item prices, as a map of item id => price let itemPrices = {1: 123, 2: 42, 3: 1337}

-// (Optional) The available items, e.g. from the user's material
-// storage, bank and characters let availableItems = {1: 1, 2: 250, 3: 5}
+// (Optional) The available items, e.g. from the material storage, bank and characters let availableItems = {1: 1, 2: 250, 3: 5}

 // (Optional) A list of item ids for which crafting is *disabled* when generating the
-// best tree (e.g. for excluding precursor crafting or daily cooldowns) let craftingDisabled = [1337, 42]
+// cheapest tree (e.g. for excluding precursor crafting or daily cooldowns) let craftingDisabled = [1337, 42]

 // Calculate!